 I’m putting this first because that’s what we chose to do, thus it is what I think to be the most optimal way of getting to Giethoorn.

 Besides being the fastest way to get from Amsterdam to this pretty little town in the Dutch countryside, we appreciated the fact that we could see other things along the way as well.
 Zaanse Schans and its pretty windmills can be easily seen together, or fit in a stop in Volendam and Edam.

-I personally think that when you only have one day to go exploring outside of Amsterdam, you really don’t want to think about renting a car.
+Personally, I think that when you only have one day to explore outside of Amsterdam, you really don’t want to think about renting a car.
 All the time spent finding the place, picking up the car and making all the necessary checks, getting used to the car, and let’s not talk about roads and parking.

 And the good thing is, you have plenty of options out there, here are only a few I would find perfect for a day trip from Amsterdam: